Athletics: Semenya and Samba sparkle in Paris

-(Reuters) - South African Caster Semenya romped to the fourth-fastest women’s 800 meters ever and Qatari Abderrahman Samba produced the second-best 400 meters hurdles of all time in a sparkling Paris Diamond League meeting on Saturday.
+(Reuters) - South African Caster Semenya, whose middle-distance career could be under threat because of a new IAAF rule, romped to the fourth-fastest women’s 800 meters ever and Qatari Abderrahman Samba produced the second-best 400 meters hurdles of all time in a sparkling Paris Diamond League meeting on Saturday.

 Olympic and world champion Semenya cruised home in a lifetime best 1:54.25 and the dominant Samba clocked 46.98 seconds for his fifth consecutive Diamond League win.

-Semenya, whose middle-distance running career could be under threat because of a new IAAF hyperandrogenism rule that she is challenging, took nearly a second off her personal best as she claimed her 25th consecutive final win in the event.
+Semenya, who is challenging a new hyperandrogenism rule by the International Association of Athletics Federations (IAAF), took nearly a second off her personal best as she claimed her 25th consecutive final win in the event.
 Burundi’s Francine Niyonsaba was second in 1:55.86.

 “I did not expect that,” Semenya, who ran without pacemakers, told reporters.
 “I was thinking 1:54.99 could be possible but this was great.”